github/docs/content/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository.md

 For more information on what happens when you create a codespace, see "[Deep Dive](/codespaces/getting-started/deep-dive)."

-For more information on the lifecycle of a codespace, see "[Codespaces lifecycle](/codespaces/developing-in-codespaces/codespaces-lifecycle)."
+For more information on the lifecycle of a codespace, see "[The codespace lifecycle](/codespaces/developing-in-codespaces/the-codespace-lifecycle)."

 If you want to use Git hooks for your codespace, then you should set up hooks using the [`devcontainer.json` lifecycle scripts](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_lifecycle-scripts), such as `postCreateCommand`, during step 4.
 Since your codespace container is created after the repository is cloned, any [git template directory](https://git-scm.com/docs/git-init#_template_directory) configured in the container image will not apply to your codespace.
 Hooks must instead be installed after the codespace is created.
 For more information on using `postCreateCommand`, see the [`devcontainer.json` reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference#_devcontainerjson-properties) in the {% data variables.product.prodname_vscode_shortname %} documentation.